eclipse-cdt-cloud/vscode-trace-extension/README.md

 - traceviewer-react-components
 - tsp-typescript-client

-To build the vscode extension, run the `yarn` command:
+To build the VSCode extension, run the `yarn` command:

 ``` bash
 yarn